cjspd-oly/oi-checklist/README.md

 # oi-checklist
 A complete checklist for OI problems.

+# Is it actually complete?

+Here are the olympiads the OI checklist has right now.
+Open an issue if you want me to add some other OI (or feel free to PR):

+- Singapore National Olympiad in Informatics
+- Asia-Pacific Informatics Olympiad
+- Indian National Olympiad in Informatics
+- Indian Zonal Computing Olympiad
+- Japanese Olympiad in Informatics: Spring Camp

 # Instructions

 First of all, I'm surprised someone who's not me is using this, but okay I guess.